How To Import A Song Into The Musiah Appβs Practice Area

 Tempo — This is the full or maximum tempo.
 Adjust as needed (you can change it later).

-Use Variable Tempo — Enablscaed by default.
-If the song has only one tempo throughout, this setting has no effect.
-However, if the song includes tempo changes (e.g., allegro, adagio, accelerando, a tempo), the app's click track will follow those changes as encoded in your .musicxml file.
-If you prefer to practice at a single steady tempo, you can turn this setting off.
+Use Variable Tempo — Enabled by default (if applicable) / disabled (if not applicable).
+If the song has only one tempo throughout, this setting has no effect and will not be auto-enabled.
+However, if the song includes tempo changes (e.g., allegro, adagio, accelerando, a tempo), this setting will be auto-enabled and the app's click track will follow those changes as encoded in your .musicxml file.
+If you prefer to practice at a single steady tempo, you can turn this setting off at any time in the Practice Area.

 Category — Optional.